aythrea/Warhammer-Space-Wolves-1000/Wolves Everywhere.md

 **++ Profile Summary ++**

-. **Aura of Majesty:** Description:- Add 3" to the range of this WARLORD's Rites of Battle, Tactical Precision, Chapter Master and Spiritual Leaders abilities (to a maximum of 9").
-- Add 3" to the range of any litanies recited by this WARLORD (to a maximum of 9").|

 . **Belt of Russ:** Description:This model has a 4+ invulnerable save.|

 . **Chapter Master:** Description: In your Command phase, select one friendly SPACE WOLVES CORE or SPACE WOLVES CHARACTER unit within 6" of this model.
 Until the start of your next Command phase, each time a model in that unit makes an attack, you can re-roll the hit roll.|

 . **High King of Fenris:** Description:If this model is your Warlord, it is always treated as having completed the Deed associated with its Warlord Trait.|

+. **Hunter:** Description:- Add 1 to Advance and charge rolls made for this WARLORD.
+- This WARLORD is eligible to charge in a turn in which it Advanced or Fell Back.|

 . **Lord of the Wolfkin (Aura):** Description:While a friendly SPACE WOLVES CAVALRY or SPACE WOLVES BEAST unit is within 6" of this model, models in that unit can use this model’s Leadership characteristic instead of their own.|